 What are they?

 When threatened, it curls up into an armoured ball.
 It may also use its anal gland to produce a foul smell to deter predators.
 Sunda pangolins reside in Southeast Asia.
 In Singapore, they are mainly distributed in the Central Catchment Nature Reserve and Bukit Timah Nature Reserve.
 They can also be found in forested areas in Bukit Batok, the Western Catchment Area, and on the islands of Pulau Ubin and Pulau Tekong.
-They sometimes wander into residential areas from nearby woods.
+They sometimes wander into residential areas from nearby forests.

 Important Ecological Roles